The 12 Best AI Meeting Assistants for Microsoft Teams in 2026

 Topic Trackers for flagging specific keywords or phrases

-Limitations: No structured pre-meeting workflows or meeting agendas.
+Limitations: No structured pre-meeting workflows or agendas.
 Limited real-time collaboration features.
 Basic task tracking.
-AI policy allows some training on customer data unless on enterprise agreements.
+AI policy allows some training on customer data unless you are on an enterprise agreement.
 Bot can auto-join meetings without explicit permission in some configurations.

 Best for: Teams focused primarily on call recording and search without extensive collaboration needs.